 Denmark is a decidedly white-collar town, with fully 87.35% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Denmark is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Denmark who work in office and administrative support (34.41%), healthcare (11.76%), and teaching (11.18%).

 Because of many things, Denmark is a great place for families with children to consider.
 First of all, many other families with children live here, making Denmark a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Denmark has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Denmark’s overall crime rate is lower than average for the country.
+Finally, Denmark’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Being a small town, Denmark does not have a public transit system used by locals to get to and from work.

-The citizens of Denmark are very well educated compared to the average community in the nation: 38.65% of adults in Denmark have a bachelor's degree or even advanced degree.
+The education level of Denmark citizens is very high relative to the national average among all cities (21.84%): 38.65% of adults in Denmark have a bachelor's degree or even advanced degree.

 The per capita income in Denmark in 2022 was $43,900, which is wealthy relative to Iowa, and upper middle income relative to the rest of the US.
 This equates to an annual income of $175,600 for a family of four.